Kim Clijsters: 2020–22: Second comeback

 After more than seven years of retirement, Clijsters returned to professional tennis in February 2020 at the Dubai Tennis Championships as a wildcard.
 Clijsters lost to Australian Open runner-up Garbiñe Muguruza in the opening round.
-She next entered the Monterrey Open as a wildcard losing in the first round to Johanna Konta in two sets.
+She next entered the Monterrey Open as a wildcard losing in the first round to Johanna Konta.
 No tournaments were played due to the COVID-19 pandemic from March to July.
 Clijsters received wildcards at the inaugural Top Seed Open in singles and doubles alongside Sabine Lisicki.
 Clijsters withdrew from both singles and doubles.
-Clijsters next played the US Open on a main draw wildcard losing in the first round to Ekaterina Alexandrova in three sets.
+Clijsters next played the US Open on a main draw wildcard losing in the first round to Ekaterina Alexandrova.
 Clijsters underwent knee surgery in October and did not play another tournament in 2020.

 Clijsters pulled out of the 2021 Miami Open, saying she did not feel ready to compete after her surgery and contracting COVID-19 in January.
 She played her first tournament of the year at the Chicago Fall Tennis Classic, having accepted a wildcard, but lost in the first round to Hsieh Su-Wei in three sets.
 She entered the doubles draw too, the partner was Kirsten Flipkens, but they lost in the first round.
 Clijsters then participated in postponed Indian Wells Masters, drew Kateřina Siniaková and lost in three sets in the first round.
 Clijsters played a number of matches for World TeamTennis in 2021, aligned with the New York Empire.

 With many tournaments having been postponed due to the COVID-19 pandemic, Clijsters had only been able to play five matches within the two years that she had returned to the tour.
 On 12 April 2022, Clijsters announced that she was ending her comeback and again retiring from tennis, citing a desire to focus more on family life.